HISTORY OF THE BRAND

 MNP introduced the Senetti brand in 2001.
 Due to great garden characteristics, consumer popularity has grown rapidly.
 After the very successful introduction of Senetti, other breeders have also become very active with Pericallis hybrids.
 Currently, there are several brands on the market of different breeders but qualitatively, Senetti is still top of the bill.
 Thus, Senetti’s competitors are less compact (wilder growth) and are less early and rich flowering.

 The genus Pericallis was formerly called Senecio but it has been re-classified in recent years.
 The brand name ‘Senetti’ comes from this old genus ‘Senecio’, which is still used by a lot of people when they speak about Pericallis or Senetti.

-In 2018 the marketing department of MNP flowers made some changes and improvements to the Senetti brand in order to incorporate modern standards of design and update its image.
-We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we are introducing soon our new and stunning Senetti Pericallis varieties.
+In 2018 the marketing department of MNP made some changes and improvements to the Senetti brand in order to incorporate modern standards of design and update its image.
+We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we will soon be introducing our new and stunning Senetti Pericallis varieties.
 The official Senetti branding is specially designed to tell you the full story of the Senetti collection and inform you of the feelings it evokes and its special characteristics.

 Senetti x hybrida

 Pericallis x hybrida, known as Cineraria, florist’s Cineraria or common ragwort is a flowering plant in the family Asteraceae.
 It originated as a hybrid between Pericallis cruenta and P. lanata, both natives of the Canary Islands.
 It was originally known as Cineraria x hybrida, but the genus Cineraria is now restricted to a group of South African species, with the Canary Island species being transferred to the genus Pericallis.